kaiko-ai/eva/assets/CONTRIBUTING.md

 EVA defines four categories of issues: feature requests, bug reports, documentation fixes, and installation issues.
-In general, we recommend waiting for feedback from a FiftyOne maintainer or community member before proceeding to implement a feature or patch.
+In general, we recommend waiting for feedback from a EVA maintainer or community member before proceeding to implement a feature or patch.

 ### Pull Requests